 WordPress websites are frequently ordered from web studios and users have to pay for their servicing afterwards.
 Sometimes, the cost of maintaining a website becomes unviable, the services become more expensive and there is no longer a sense to keep working in this direction further.

-A user starts looking for cheaper options and simpler project management process, often paying attention to website builders with their opportunity to start without paying, fixed cost for hosting and other services.
+A user starts looking for cheaper options and a simpler project management process, often paying attention to website builders with their opportunity to start without paying, fixed cost for hosting and other services.
 When it comes to website builders, users frequently give preference to Wix over the other systems.